 Updated observations and recommendations

 In the Commissioner’s 2016 and 2017 Annual Reports, the Commissioner made a number of observations and recommendations regarding the wind farm industry, largely based on experiences from handling complaints received and engagement with relevant stakeholders.
 These observations and recommendations covered a broad range of topics, including areas for potential improvement in the planning, governance and operation of the wind energy industry.

 These observations and recommendations have received significant feedback from stakeholders.
 Much of the feedback was very supportive and aligned with the recommendations, constructive feedback was also received that suggested further refinements and clarifications.
 Many recommendations have been duly considered by the relevant stakeholders and a number of the recommendations were implemented and adopted in 2018.

 The recommendations below are for consideration by the relevant stakeholders.
-There are no formal powers to mandate the implementation of these recommendations.
+The Commissioner has no formal powers to mandate the implementation of these recommendations.
 That said, the Commissioner looks forward to the ongoing adoption of the recommendations in a manner that will enable continuous improvement within the wind industry.

-Finally, as noted in the 2016 report, the large-scale wind energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early 2000’s and large-scale solar projects commencing in the last decade.
+Finally, as noted in previous annual reports, the large-scale wind energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early 2000’s and large-scale solar projects commencing in the last decade.
 However the industry is developing rapidly, with a significant acceleration in new developments over the past few years and in the coming future.
 A significant number of opportunities still exist for improvement in the governance and operation of the industry, but substantial progress has been made in recent times.